lee-dohm/environment/README.md

 1. If it is being executed on OS X, installs [Homebrew][brew]
 1. Installs the [fish shell][fish]
-1. Sets the shell to fish
+1. Sets the default shell to fish
 1. Adds a line to `~/.config/fish/config.fish` to source `Profile/config.fish`
 1. Installs Git
 1. Configures Git to include the configuration file at `config/git`